-The Directors monitor the capital and liquidity requirements of the Company and its subsidiaries on a regular basis.
+The Directors monitor the capital and liquidity requirements of the Group and its subsidiaries on a regular basis.
 They have also reviewed cash flow forecasts which are based on assumptions about the future returns from existing Catalogues and the annual operating cost.
 Based on these sources of information and their own judgement the Directors believe it is appropriate to prepare the Consolidated Financial Statements of the Group on a going concern basis.
-Following the recent developments with regard to Covid-19 the Group is confident that business will continue as normal and that services will remain uninterrupted.
 The business has a robust recurring income model that lends itself to remote working, much like its major partners.
 As a result of a planned disaster recovery process all of the Group's business operations are expected to continue as normal.
 However, the Group understands that it cannot control the effects on third parties and their business operations.
 In the event of a material drop in revenue the Group has significant cash reserves that enables it to continue to operate during this period without any adverse impact on the business.